hubcity/drawdowncalc/README.md

 Check the issues tab for updates.
 This is what I'm currently aware of:
 * RMDs still use the old rules for ages
 * Basis calcuations for capital-gains taxes are estimates
     * The programs fixes your basis percentage at retirement by using the original basis number in your config file.
-The basis percentage in retirement never changes .
+The basis percentage in retirement never changes.
 I'm not sure if this estimate can be improved in a program of this type.